STRML/json-to-flow/README.md

 See [the template](template.ejs) for more details.

-You can use your own custom template via the `templateFile` property, or your own template function via the `templateFn` property.
+You can use your own custom template via the `templatePath` property, or your own template function via the `templateFn` property.
+See the [Options](#options) below.

 ```js
 var jsonToFlow = require('json-to-flow');